keagan-b/NBTtoCommands/README.md

 The end result is a folder, which can be moved into your datapack files of the world.
 Run `/datapack list`,  then `/datapack enable {name of pack}`.
 From there, simply run the command `/function {name of structure}` to start it!

+If you would like to change the version that the Datapack is building for, go to line 66 in `Parse.py`, and replace the 7 with the [correct number](https://minecraft.fandom.com/wiki/Pack_format)

 *Be advised, large structures may cause server lag.
 Anything over 64,000 blocks will not be created, unless the max commands is turned up.*